Electives and Research Opportunities

-Hospitalist Medicine and Elective in Critical Care and Procedures
+Hospital Medicine and Elective in Patient Safety and Quality Improvement

-Under the supervision of specialists in Occupational Medicine, residents may elect a wide variety of activities including evaluation of patients with job related illnesses, working with physicians at health facilities at industrial plants in Baltimore and participating in ongoing research.
-See the Occupational Health Programs for more information about their programs.
+Under the supervision of specialists in Occupational Medicine, residents evaluate patients with job related illnesses, participate in ongoing research or may work with with physicians at health facilities at industrial plants in Baltimore.
+See the Occupational Health Programs for more information.
 In addition, residents interested in a career in Occupational Medicine may link their curriculum at UMMC to the Occupational and Environmental Medicine Residency at Johns Hopkins University.

 HIV Service, Transplant Infectious Diseases and International Health

-In addition to standard electives in Infectious Diseases, residents may spend time with the Transplant ID service and manage patients undergoing organ transplantation.
+In addition to the traditional Infectious Diseases elective, residents may spend time with the Transplant ID service and manage patients undergoing organ transplantation.
 On the HIV service, residents perform inpatient consultations and care for patients in a series of very active outpatient clinics.
-Lastly, by designing an elective in International Health through the Division of Geographic Medicine, residents may travel to the Division's research stations in Central and South America to engage in clinical and research activities.
-Through a generous endowment, limited support is available to support travel for residents for international electives.
+Lastly, by designing an elective in International Health through the Division of Geographic Medicine and the Institute of Human Virology, residents may travel to research stations in Haiti, Central and South America, and Africa to engage in clinical and research activities.
+Through an endowment, funds are available to support travel for residents for international electives.

 As the academic medical center with one of the largest number of renal transplants performed annually in the US, residents have the opportunity for a vast clinical experience on this elective.
 Residents learn the basics of transplant biology, the evaluation of patients for transplantation, and the prevention and management of post-transplant complications.
 Residents work on an interdisciplinary team along with transplant nephrologists, infectious disease experts and surgeons.

 Residents are encouraged to engage in clinical or basic science research during their training.
-Through our comprehensive mentoring program, our residents have been very successful in these endeavors presenting their abstracts at national scientific meetings and publishing in peer-reviewed journals.
+Through our comprehensive mentoring program, our residents are very successful in these endeavors presenting their abstracts at national scientific meetings and publishing in peer-reviewed journals.